eclipse-edc/docs/docs/developer/developer-handbook.md

 ### Terminology

 - runtime: a Java process executing code written in the EDC programming model (e.g. a control plane)
-- a distribution: a specific assortment of modules, compiled into a runnable form, e.g. a JAR file, a Docker image etc.
+- distribution: a specific assortment of modules, compiled into a runnable form, e.g. a JAR file, a Docker image etc.
-- a launcher: a runnable Java module, that pulls in other modules to form a distribution. sometimes used synonymously with distribution.
+- launcher: a runnable Java module, that pulls in other modules to form a distribution, sometimes used synonymously with distribution.
 - connector: a control plane runtime and 1...N data plane runtimes.
 Sometimes used interchangeably with _distribution_.